Right-handed vs. left-handed guitar

 Why do we want to know from you whether you play a right-handed or left-handed guitar?
 Is that important at all?

-It's very simple: We offer you sets for 6, 7, 8, 9, 10 and 12-string guitars.
+Very simple: We offer you sets for 6, 7, 8, 9, 10 and 12-string guitars.
 In sets for 7-10 string guitars, the 7th to 10th string machine heads have a hole diameter of 2.3mm (0.090inch) - for the really thick strings.
 The mechanics of the 1st to 6th string have a hole diameter of 1.8mm (0.070inch).
 This is unique on the market!

-It is therefore important for us to know where the tuners with the 2.3mm (0.090inch) hole diameters are located on the headstock of your guitar in order to put together the locking tuner set correctly for you.
+It is therefore important for us to know where the mechanics with the 2.3mm (0.090inch) hole diameters are located on the headstock of your guitar in order to put together the locking tuner set correctly for you.

 In the example below of a 7-string guitar, you can see that the mechanics with the 2.3mm (0.090inch) hole diameter are in a different position depending on whether you play a right-handed or left-handed guitar.
 This means that the larger diameter machine is either a left or a right machine.